 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pink, oval, biconvex tablet with "rfx" debossed on one side contains rifaximin 550 mg.
-Nonmedicinal ingredients: colloidal silicon dioxide, glyceryl distearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, red iron oxide, sodium starch glycolate, talc and titanium dioxide.
+Each pink, oval, biconvex tablet with "rfx" debossed on one side contains 550 mg of rifaximin.
+Nonmedicinal ingredients: colloidal silicon dioxide, glyceryl distearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, red iron oxide, sodium starch glycolate, talc, and titanium dioxide.

 How should I use this medication?

 For the prevention of hepatic encephalopathy, the recommended adult dose of rifaximin is 550 mg taken 2 times a day.

 For the treatment of irritable bowel syndrome with diarrhea, the recommended adult dosage is one tablet taken 3 times a day.